-- (2.1) NC will strengthen the prevention infrastructure at the state and community levels by increasing data availability and training in its use statewide, including availability and use of the NC Prevention Survey and the NC SUPPORT (Substance Use Programs, Policies, Outcomes, Risks, and Trends). data dashboard, by 8/2020. - (2.2) NC will build upon and extend current established partnerships to facilitate the use of data-based decisions, coordination of services, and implementation of evidence-based prevention programs, policies and practices by 12/2020.
+Objective 2-1: NC will strengthen the prevention infrastructure at the state and community levels by increasing data availability and training in its use statewide, including availability and use of the NC Prevention Survey and the NC SUPPORT data dashboard.

+Objective 2-2: NC will build upon and extend current established partnerships to facilitate the use of data-based decisions, coordination of services, and implementation of evidence-based prevention programs, policies, and practices.